Ozpyn/Oracle-Cloud-Lesson/readme.md

 ## Bot Stuff

 There are two routes we can take from here, depending on the bot you have or want to build.
-Personally I prefer JavaScript, so that is the guide I will follow, however if you wish to host the Python bot you made in a previous lesson there will be instructions on how to do that here.
+I am a JavaScript enjoyer, however it is not kind to new users, so therefore I will follow the Python route.

 For both options you will need to create a discord application for the bot.